RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 	![screenshot](snow-rock.png)

-+ You can now change your snowball code, to stop when it touches the edge of the screen _or_ when it touches the rock.
++ You can now change your snowball code to stop when it touches the edge of the screen _or_ when it touches the rock.
 Here's how your snowball code should look:

 	![screenshot](snow-ball.png)